CD Player (Windows)

 CD Player is a computer program that plays audio CDs using the computer's sound card.
-It was included in Windows 98, Windows NT 3.51, Windows NT 4.0 and Windows 2000 (as Deluxe CD Player).
-The program was also made available for Windows 95.
-It was removed from later versions of Windows starting with Windows ME, being replaced by Windows Media Player.
+It was included in Windows 95, Windows 98, Windows NT 3.51, Windows NT 4.0 and Windows 2000 (as Deluxe CD Player).
+It was removed from Windows ME and beyond in favor of "CD/DVD playback functionality" in Windows Media Player.

 Features

 When the CD Player is launched, it searches the computer's optical disc drive for CD audio tracks, looks up disc metadata with an Internet service and plays the CD.
 If no CD is inserted, one of the following error messages is returned by the program: Data or no disc loaded. or Please insert an audio compact disc.

 CD Player's time display can be toggled between Track Time Elapsed, Track Time Remaining, and Disc Time Remaining.
 Tracks can be played in sequence or in random order.
 CD recognition, track and artist data can be manually entered and are re-displayed on next load.
 The database information is stored in a cdplayer.ini file which is limited to 64 kilobytes.